threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How can I deploy a 3node dedicated node server on the Threefold Grid?
+### How can I rent or reserve a 3node dedicated node server on the Threefold Grid?
 What are the main steps when deploying workloads on a dedicated node?

 In short, you first need to rent the dedicated node, then deploy on the TF Grid by selecting your dedicated node.
 It won’t cost anything more when you select your dedicated node.